-Of course, I don’t know anyone who, after watching too much Sopranos, woke up one entangled in mafia dealings.
+Of course, I don’t know anyone who, after watching too much Sopranos, woke up one morning entangled in mafia dealings.
 Nor do I worry that any of my friends who watch Breaking Bad will start cooking meth in a camper.
-In other words, I worry less that binging makes us bad humans, and more that binging robs us of our humanity itself.
+I worry less that binging makes us bad humans, and more that binging robs us of our humanity itself.

 What it comes down to is this: God created us to love, that is, to be preoccupied with the good of another, forsaking our own pleasure, entertainment, lifestyle choices, and identity preferences to do so.
 The self-emptying love of Jesus is the ultimate expression of the Father’s will for his children, and the only true way be human.

 If humans are supposedly more evolved now than we’ve ever been, how is it that we keep finding new ways to undermine our own existence as a species?
 The irony is laughable; the zenith of technological “progress” has sat us squarely on our butts for upwards of 5 hours per day (that’s 9 years in a lifespan), even though 49% of us readily admit that’s too much.
 Children spend 900 hours in school per year.
 They spend 1,200 hours watching TV (2017 Nielsen survey).

 Meanwhile, reports of anxiety and depression, along with feelings of loneliness and isolation, are all sharply rising among teens and college students.
 When I listen to students whose lives have been changed by Jesus, I hear Netflix and YouTube—not to mention video games and pornography—mentioned more often in association with the low points of their life than the high ones.

 We are literally becoming what we consume: flickering blobs of pixels in the corner of a dark room emitting faint sounds of tragedy and false happiness.